-Beginning in the calendar year in which this Permit becomes effective, and each calendar year thereafter, the Permittee shall conduct annual acute static ii.
-Methods

-Acute WET tests shall be conducted in general accordance with the procedures set out in Methods of Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, Fifth Edition, EPA-821-R-02-012 (or a subsequent edition) and the "Region VIII USEPA NPDES Acute Test Conditions - Static Renewal Whole Effluent Toxicity Test" contained in the Region VIII NPDES Whole Effluent Toxics Control Program, August 1997.
+- i.
+Sampling and Dilution Series Requirements.
+Beginning in the calendar year in which this Permit becomes effective, and each calendar year thereafter, the Permittee shall conduct annually acute static toxicity tests on grab samples of the effluent discharged from Outfall 002.
+Testing will employ two species per test and will consist of 5 effluent concentrations (100, 50, 25, 12.5, 6.25 percent effluent) and a control.
+Dilution water and the control shall consist of grab samples of moderately hard water, in accordance with WET Methods.
+If a discharge does not occur from Outfall 002 during the calendar year, this shall be reported in the annual report. - ii.
+Methods.
+Acute WET tests shall be conducted in general accordance with the procedures set out in Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, Fifth Edition, EPA-821-R-02-012 (or a subsequent edition) and the "Region VIII USEPA NPDES Acute Test Conditions-Static Renewal Whole Effluent Toxicity Test" contained in the Region VIII NPDES Whole Effluent Toxics Control Program, August 1997.
 The Permittee must conduct a 48-hour static renewal acute toxicity test using Ceriodaphnia dubia (USEPA Method 2002.0) and a 96-hour static renewal acute toxicity test using Pimephales promelas (fathead minnow) (USEPA Method 2000.0).
 Acute toxicity is measured by determining the LC50 (i.e., the percent of effluent that is lethal to 50 percent of the exposed test organisms) for each type of test.

 iii.
-Test Validity
+Test Validity.
 If more than 10 percent control mortality occurs, the test is considered invalid and shall be repeated until satisfactory control survival is achieved, unless a specific individual exception is granted by the Department.
 This exception may be granted if less than 10 percent mortality was observed at the dilutions containing high effluent concentrations.

 iv.
-Accelerated Testing
+Accelerated Testing.
 If acute toxicity occurs in a routine test, an additional test shall be conducted within 14 days of the date of the initial sample.
 Should acute toxicity occur in the second test or if a second sample cannot be collected, testing shall occur at each discharge event for the duration of the permit term.
 In all cases, the results of all toxicity tests must be submitted to the Department in accordance with Section III.A of this Permit.